-The anticipation and build up the night before is electrifying.
+The anticipation and build-up the night before are electrifying.
 You could be blind yet feel and understand that something special is going on.
 The people who attend are all good fun, all social, and all admire each other’s attire.

 Looking for more posts on things to do in Florida?
 Start here: